ThePorgs/Exegol-docs/source/getting-started/installation.rst

 1. Wrapper installation
 ```````````````````````

-The wrapper can then be installed

-* with pip: :ref:`follow Linux/macOS instructions <pip-install>`
+The wrapper can then be installed with pip or from sources like on Linux/macOS.
+You can :ref:`follow the instructions here<exegol-install>`.
-* from sources: :ref:`follow Linux/macOS instructions <sources-install>`

 2. Adding an alias
 ``````````````````